-A: Yes, however, if a brokerage firm orders four (4) documents from the law firm at once, then the economies of scale allows us to discount one of the $300 products to be free to you.
-So instead of $1,250 total, the charge would be $950.
+A: Yes, however, if a brokerage firm orders four (4) documents from the law firm at once, then the economies of scale allows us to discount one of the $350 products to be free to you.

 Q: Does the Office Policy Manual have policies that fill in the gaps in the Covid driven public health orders?